47degrees/arrow-slides/processed-slides/arrow-meta.md

 **Quote Templates**

-The quote and template system is the ability for any tree transformation possible, and not limited to just code transformation, but also static analysis, code generation, any other purpose you can think of.
+The quote-and-template system gives ability for any possible tree transformation
+ - code generation
+ - also static analysis
+ - code generation
+ - any other purpose you can think of!

 ---